karissa/autocrypt-thunderbird/README.md

 # autocrypt-thunderbird

-WIP Extension for Autocrypt in Thunderbird
+WIP Experiment, extension for Autocrypt in Thunderbird

 ## installing in development mode